-Despite an early Comic-Con trailer being well-received, the film’s debut garnered mostly lukewarm reviews and lackluster enthusiasm thanks to its messy narrative.
-But it did well enough at the box office to ensure a sequel would eventually be made, and that sequel is finally coming on August 6, 2021.
-Here’s what we know about the movie so far:
+The deadliest, sassiest black ops squad on this side of the extended DC Universe are back.
+The Suicide Squad, a sequel to the 2016 film, is on its way.
+Despite a well-received early trailer at San Diego Comic-Con, the first film’s debut garnered mostly lukewarm reviews and lackluster enthusiasm thanks to its messy narrative.
+But it did well enough at the box office to ensure a sequel would eventually be made.
+And that sequel is finally coming in 2021.

 What Will It Be About?

 The first Suicide Squad functioned as your classic “team movie.”
 Mainstays like Harley Quinn, Joker, and Deadshot came together to form a misfit group of high-profile criminals known as “Task Force X” who would take on dangerous missions for the US government.
 While we don’t know a ton about The Suicide Squad, we do know it’s going to be like a gritty ’70s war movie.
 Writer and director James Gunn shared that tidbit at DC FanDome.
 He also shared the first look at footage through an exciting behind the scenes reel.
 Watch: